ipfabric/docs/docs/Getting_Started/Overview/index.md

 ### Browser Requirements

 To access your IP Fabric GUI we recommend using a browser version that is at most 1 year old or newer.
 We support most major browsers.
-Below is a list of supported browsers as of September 2022:
+Below is a list of supported browsers:

-1. Google Chrome and Chromium based browsers (e.g. Brave, Opera, Vivaldi, Edge) -- version `95.0.4638` and later.
+- Google Chrome and Chromium based browsers (e.g. Brave, Opera, Vivaldi, Edge)
-2. Mozilla Firefox and maintained forks (e.g. LibreWolf) -- version `96` an later.
+- Mozilla Firefox and maintained forks (e.g. LibreWolf)
-3. Safari -- version `14.1.2` and later.
+- Safari

+We recommend using browser at Full HD (1920 × 1080 px) resolution or higher without custom scaling for seamless experience.

 ### Hardware Requirements